Open Plato Project

 Marc Gasser-Wingate

-Marc is an Assistant Professor of philosophy at Boston University.
+Marc is an Associate Professor of philosophy at Boston University.
 He works mostly on Ancient Greek philosophy, and his papers have been published in Archiv für Geschichte der Philosophie, British Journal for the History of Philosophy, Journal of the History of Philosophy, and Philosophers’ Imprint.
 His book, Aristotle’s Empiricism, was published with Oxford University Press in 2021.
 Marc also has experience as a programmer and web developer, both freelance and with the Digital Library Development Center at the University of Chicago, and is familiar with accessibility standards and best practices for web content.

 Sukaina Hirji